mstahv/s3fileupload/README.md

-# Project Base for Vaadin Flow and Spring Boot
+# AWS S3 File Upload with Vaadin Flow

-This project can be used as a starting point to create your own Vaadin Flow application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.

-Import the project to the IDE of your choosing as a Maven project.
+Example project how to upload files and store them in AWS S3 using Vaadin Flow.

+To run this example you'll need your own AWS account and S3 bucket.
+You can create a new bucket from the AWS Management Console, and then create a new IAM user with programmatic access and configure it for this app.
+See S3StorageService class for more.

-Run application using `mvn spring-boot:run` or directly running Application class from your IDE.
+Run application using `mvn spring-boot:run` or directly running DevModeApplication class from your IDE.

 Open http://localhost:8080/ in browser